 With more technicians, you’ll be able to grow your customer base.
 Typically, technician pay includes a base salary plus commission.
 As you hire employees, some expenses to consider are:

 - Unemployment insurance

 Step Six: Set up an Accounting System

 Before you open your shop, you’ll need to prepare an accounting system.
-This will help you monitor trends and cash flow in the business to maximize profits.
+This will help you monitor trends and cash flow in the business to maximize profits bitcoin address software.
 Mobile Tech RX makes this easy with built-in payment processing, QuickBooks integration, and analytics.

 Integrating PDR to Your Existing Business